 By Road.
 Kochi is also quite well connected via road networks.
 Here is how you can reach Kochi via the following routes.

-Depending upon your location you can also consider travelling via interstate buses.
+Depending upon your location you can also consider traveling via interstate buses.
 From Munnar, it will take you around 3 hours time to reach Kochi costing you Rs.
 200.

 From Madurai, it will take you 8-9 hours time and cost you about Rs.
 600.